top of page

 Fremantle Underwater Film Festival (FUFF) .

-In the underwater realm, she is best known for her leading role in the Western Australian freediving industry, championing the well-being benefits and the life-saving education offered by certified freediving courses and as an advocate for action for ocean restoration.
+In the underwater realm, I'm best known for my leadership role in the Western Australian freediving industry, championing the well-being benefits of trauma-informed freedive and respiratory education, as well as the life-saving education offered by certified freediving courses.
+I'm an action-orientated advocate for ocean restoration.
+You'll find me as much at home on a remote West Australian beach hauling marine debris out of a sand dune as you will on stage communicating to a crowd of people the importance of safe dive buddy practices.

 Our health and the health of the ocean are connected.

-To help out with a festival stall, volunteering, sponsorship's or partnerships with the not for profit Fremantle Underwater Film Festival (FUFF)please get in touch!
+To help out with a festival stall, volunteering, sponsorship or partnership with the not-for-profit Fremantle Underwater Film Festival (FUFF)please get in touch

 The festival is entirely volunteer-run and cannot survive without the help and support of the community to make it possible.

-Donations to assist with the running of FUFF are gratefully received and can be credited online on behalf of your business or organization supporting the values and objectives of the FUFF.
+Donations to assist with the running of the Fremantle Underwater Film Festival (FUFF) are gratefully received and can be credited online on behalf of your business or organization.

 See FUFF contact info at the bottom of the page.